Plan Ahead With Our Checklist

 This checklist offers a toolbox of strategies that you can use to address events of any type.
 Many teachers choose news stories to bring into their classrooms that relate directly to their curriculum.
 Many also give students the opportunity to take the lead in deciding which events to discuss.
 Regardless of whether or not students take the lead, we believe it is important to listen carefully to students to learn what stories and issues are affecting them directly or are on their minds.

-On our Current Events page, we will highlight issues and events that relate to core themes of Facing History and Ourselves, including identity and belonging, civic participation, the fragility of democracy, historical legacy and memory, racial justice, discrimination, bigotry, and genocide.
+On our Current Events page, we highlight issues and events that relate to core themes of Facing History and Ourselves, including identity and belonging, civic participation, the fragility of democracy, historical legacy and memory, racial justice, discrimination, bigotry, and genocide.
 We will highlight two themes—immigration and voting rights—in greater depth in an ongoing manner.
 Check the page regularly for new current events stories and activities or sign up below to stay updated.

 What issues are especially relevant in your school and local community?